 (iv) An Employee Stock Ownership Plan (ESOP).

 Parent.
-The parent or parent corporation of a specified corporation is the corporation or partnership that controls the specified corporation directly or indirectly through one or more intermediaries.
+The parent or parent entity is the entity that controls the specified entity directly or indirectly through one or more intermediaries.

 Person.
-Person includes a legal person (corporation or partnership) or an individual.
+Person includes a legal entity or a natural person.

 Wholly-owned subsidiary.
 A wholly-owned subsidiary is one substantially all of whose outstanding voting securities are owned by its parent together with the parent's other wholly-owned subsidiaries.